-Name Job Title
+Kevin Sleeman

-Kevin Sleeman Information and Communications Technology Manager
+Information and Communications Technology Manager

-Additional comments and infor mation

-Finance Service Commer nts

-Finance Officer Name

-Andrew Nicklin

-Detail comments and proposed amendments (where relevant)

 No specific comments.

-Leadership Team Comm ents

-Detail comments and proposed

-centralised and how the use of the 3/10/2019 and concerns were raised that ICT hardware budgets were se budgets was prioritised.
-In addition, this investment is to enable more agile this approach should form part of the case for capital investment.
+Discussed at Leadership Team on 23/10/2019 and concerns were raised that ICT hardware budgets were centralised and how the use of these budgets was prioritised.
+In addition, this investment is to enable more agile working and the Business Case for this approach should form part of the case for capital investment.

-Funding To Be Awarded?

-☐ Yes ☐ No